sophiewohltjen/individual-attention/README.md

 # individual-attention
-Data used for the analyses in the manuscript "Pupillary signatures of attention are reliable over time and predict entrainment to controlled and naturalistic stimuli"
+Data used for the analyses in the manuscript "People who synchronize to a beat also synchronize with other minds"